PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Functional-Reactive-Programming.md

 # Functional Reactive Programming

 FRP is a way to deal with events and asynchronous data in a functional style.
-Basically, it is an implementation of the Observer design pattern, dealing with streams of data coming on a timeline.
+Basically, it is an implementation of the Observer design pattern, coupled with the Iterator one, dealing with streams of data coming on a timeline with a fluid API.

 ## Concept